Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX on Multigraphs or For a Small Number of Agents

 The remaining case is that $\tilde{X}_j$ has been augmented by \ECE.
 Let $g$ be the last good that was added to $\tilde{X}_j$ by \ECE.
 Right before good $g$ was added to $\tilde{X}_j$, the bundle belonged to some agent $j' \in N$, who was a source of the envy graph $G(\tilde{\X}^{t})$, where $\tilde{\X}^{t}$ is the allocation at that point.
 For $\tilde{X}_{i}^{t}$, the corresponding bundle of agent $i$, we have that $v_i(\tilde{X}_{i}^{t}) \geq v_i(\tilde{X}^t_{j'}) = v_i(\tilde{X}_j \setminus \{g\})$.
 Recall that $\PP(\X)$ does not induce any critical goods; in particular, $g$ was not critical for $i$.
 This directly gives us $v_i(g) \le \frac12 v_i(X_i) \le \frac12 v_i(\tilde{X}_i^t)$.
 This, in turn, implies that

 Hence agent $i$ is $2/3$-EFX towards agent $j$ in $\tilde{X}$.

 Since both agents $i$ and $j$ were chosen arbitrarily, we conclude that $\tilde{\X}$ is $2/3$-EFX for all agents. \end{proof}

 Our next lemma regards the allocation of critical goods, which will transform the partial allocation $\X^1$ obtained as the output of the \PPA algorithm into the partial allocation $\X^2$ that will in turn be transformed into a complete $2/3$-EFX allocation by \cref{lem:partialefx-to-efx-extension}.
-In particular, it concerns the special case when every critical good is critical for at most one agent.
-This task is handled by the \UCG algorithm (Algorithm \ref{alg:uncontested-critical-goods}) that allocates all the remaining critical goods by carefully resolving cycles in the envy graph of the given partial allocation.
+In particular, it concerns the special case in which every critical good is critical for at most one agent.
+This task is handled by the \UCG algorithm (Algorithm \ref{alg:uncontested-critical-goods}) that allocates all the remaining critical goods by carefully resolving cycles in the envy graph of the given partial allocation. {Note that although we allow Algorithm \ref{alg:uncontested-critical-goods} to take as input the type of envy graph to be used, in our algorithms it is only called for the standard envy graph.}

 \SetAlgorithmName{ALGORITHM}{Algorithm}